Founding Artistic Director & Conductor

 Andrzej Grabiec started his international performing career at age eleven as a soloist with orchestras, participating in chamber music concerts, and conducting.
 After completing his studies at the Szymanowski Music Academy with highest honors, he became the youngest ever Soloist and Concertmaster of the famed Great Symphony Orchestra of the Polish Radio and Television in Poland.
 He is a winner of numerous prestigious international music competitions.

 Grabiec has lived in the United States since 1979, and has held numerous prestigious positions as a performer, artistic director, and as a pedagogue.
-He moved to Houston in 1995, where he is Professor of Violin at the Moores School of Music of the University of Houston and Artistic Co-Director and co-founder of Virtuosi of Houston, the young artist chamber orchestra.
+He moved to Houston in 1995, where he was Professor of Violin at the Moores School of Music of the University of Houston and Artistic Co-Director and co-founder of Virtuosi of Houston, the young artist chamber orchestra.
 Mr. Grabiec’s performances continue to take him to important music centers in the United States and Europe, where he collaborates as soloist or chamber musician with many renowned international artists.

 In 1999, the Government of Australia invited Mr. Grabiec to be Artistic Director of an extensive Olympic Arts Tour throughout Australia, New Zealand and South Pacific islands, where he played a dual role as violin soloist and conductor.